 The Blazer, located in the Whitaker Campus Center, strives to meet the needs of students on the has food served "food court" style.
-There is a grill that includes things like burgers, fries, and other cooked items.
-The cafe includes sandwiches, muffins, and cookies, as well as coffee and sodas.
-There are also drinks, snacks, ready-made options, and frozen treats.
+There is a B&F station that serves burgers, fries, chicken sandwiches and other options.
+The Blazer also has a Fresh Flats station which serves freshly made flat breads.
+There is a Swirl smoothie station and Peet's gourmet coffee.